jxn628/airbnb-classification-model/README.md

 - 68% of business travelers prefer staying in hotels when traveling for work, and they're more likely to have a negative experience at an Airbnb

 ### Importance of 5 Star Reviews
-AirBnb focuses on exceeding customer expectations, which is why they strictly require that hosts maintain a near perfect rating in order to remain on the service.
+AirBnb focuses on exceeding customer expectations, which is why they strictly <b>require that hosts maintain a near perfect rating in order to remain on the service.</b>

 ### Importance of Superhost
 - information from https://www.airbnb.com/d/superhost.
 Accessed 6/16/22